Which eligible assets are compatible with comonotonic capital requirements?: Introduction

-In Section~\ref{two} we describe the underlying framework and state our main results.
-In Section~\ref{three} we discuss a variety of examples.
+The structure of the paper is as follows.
+In Section~\ref{two} we describe the underlying framework and establish our main results.
+In Section~\ref{three} these results are applied to a variety of examples, which include the most commonly used acceptability criteria.
 Section~\ref{four} concludes.
-All the proofs are relegated to a final Appendix.